tentone/nunuStudio/README.md

 - Real time lighting and shadows
 - TTF Font support
 - One file only project export with all assets included
+	- No more broken projects because of missing files
 - NWJS and Cordova used for desktop and mobile deployment
 - CannonJS physics engine
 - SPE particle system